KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 X-Plasma-DBusActivationService=org.mpris.MediaPlayer2.*
 ```

-By specifiying `X-Plasma-NotificationArea`, this widget will be found by the systemtray widget.
+By specifying `X-Plasma-NotificationArea`, this widget will be found by the systemtray widget.

 `X-KDE-PluginInfo-EnabledByDefault` will make sure it's enabled in the systemtray by default.